trilinos/Trilinos/cmake/tribits/doc/developers_guide/TribitsDevelopersGuide.rst

 NOTE: TriBITS only sets the variables ``<TRIBITS_PACKAGE>_ENABLE_TESTS`` into the cache if the SE package ``<TRIBITS_PACKAGE>`` becomes enabled at some point.
-This cuts down the clutter in the CMake cache for large projects with lots of packages where the user only enbles a subset of the pakages.
+This cuts down the clutter in the CMake cache for large projects with lots of packages where the user only enbles a subset of the packages.

 NOTE: TriBITS also defines the cache varaibles ``<TRIBITS_PACKAGE>_ENABLE_EXAMPLES`` for each enabled TriBITS package which